Paolo Gamba / flickr

 Most Los Angeles events center on one of three themes: sports, ethnic traditions or the arts.

-On New Year's Day, masses of roses and other flowers cover floats in the Tournament of Roses Parade , a 2.5-hour tromp along Colorado Boulevard that is a prelude to the prestigious Rose Bowl Game , where top college football teams face off.
+On New Year's Day, masses of roses and other flowers cover floats in Pasadena's Tournament of Roses Parade , a 2.5-hour tromp along Colorado Boulevard that is a prelude to the prestigious Rose Bowl Game , where top college football teams face off.

-Early February brings top golfers from around the world to town as the PGA Tour stops at the Riviera Country Club in Pacific Palisades for the Genesis Open .
+Mid-February brings top golfers from around the world to town as the PGA Tour stops at the Riviera Country Club in Pacific Palisades for the Genesis Open .
 Runners lace up their shoes for the Los Angeles Marathon in mid-March.

 Old-movie buffs flock to Hollywood in late March or early April for the TCM Classic Film Festival , held over four days at theaters throughout Tinseltown.